Thursday, October 22, 2009

 (Don't read below if you haven't seen "Batman v.
 Superman"!!)

 Of course, in the "Batman v.
-Superman" movie, the Man of Steel does perish .... another of his "deaths."
+Superman" movie, the Man of Steel does perish and is buried .... another of his "deaths."

 (-Photo is courtesy of a DC Comics poster from the late 1980s)